 How many of you tag yourselves as an anti-national when you see a child working for your comforts?
 Just think what if you were in that position.

-How many of you tag yourselves as an anti-national when you disdain gays?
-Don’t they have their rights to live as they want when you do what you want? - India is a democratic country, you are given the freedom to express and raise your voice.
+10. India is a democratic country, you are given the freedom to express and raise your voice.
 Understand the power of ‘freedom of speech’.
 Please do not just play around this power given to you.
 Raise your voice against all the bad happening around you, but also learn to raise your voice to appreciate the positives.

 Please try to gather more information about an incident before you form an opinion and go out to degrade someone.
 If you still did not get the gist of this post – These are my opinions, you may tag me as ‘intolerant’ and ‘anti-national’ because I know these are the words in trend now.
 Well, I won’t be one just because you say so.